c4lyp5o/gp2/README.md

-# Gi-Ret-PSY-Cloud
+# Sistem Gi-Ret PSY 2.0

 An attempt at a mountain.

-Gi-Ret PSY Cloud is designed to replace Gi-Ret PSY 2020.
+Gi-Ret PSY 2.0 is designed to replace Gi-Ret PSY 2020.
 It is designed to be lightweight, easy and inituitive to use.
-Languages used are HTML, JavaScript and PHP.
-Database backend is using MySQL.
-Project is expected to be wholly completed on October 2022.
+Languages used are HTML, CSS and JavaScript.
+Powered with Nodejs and Expressjs.
+Database is using MongoDB.
+Project is expected to be completed by October 2022.